How to Grow and Care for Monstera Deliciosa

 Here is a table summarizing the care requirements of monstera deliciosa:

-Location:Keep monstera out of the current of air conditioning and on the other side of the room from indoor heating.
+Location:Keep Monstera out of the current of air conditioning and on the other side of the room from indoor heating.

 Use a moss pole for support:Mature monstera plants ideally need a moss or coir pole for the aerial roots to attach to support the plant as it is naturally a climbing vine.

-How Often to Water Monstera in Summer:Typically watering every 7 days meets the watering requirements without risking root rot, however always ensure the top inch of potting soil feels dry before watering.
+How Often to Water Monstera in Summer:Typically, watering every 7 days meets the watering requirements without risking root rot.
+However, always ensure the top inch of potting soil feels dry before watering.

-How Often to Water Monstera in Winter:Typically watering every 10 days meets the watering requirements in Winter but always check to see if the top inch of soil has dried before watering.
+How Often to Water Monstera in Winter:Typically, watering every 10 days meets the watering requirements in Winter, but always check to see if the top inch of soil has dried before watering.

-How Often to use Fertilizer:Use a general all purpose houseplant fertilizer every month in the Spring and Summer.
+How Often to Use Fertilizer:Use a general all-purpose houseplant fertilizer every month in the Spring and Summer.
 Do not use any fertilizer in the Fall and Winter.

-Temperature:Monstera can withstand temperatures as low as 50°F (10°C) but 65°F to 85°F (18°C to 29°C) is the optimal temperature range from growth.
+Temperature:Monstera can withstand temperatures as low as 50°F (10°C), but 65°F to 85°F (18°C to 29°C) is the optimal temperature range for growth.

 Best Light and Location for Monstera (Bright, Indirect Light)

-Whilst monstera can tolerate some morning sun, the leaves tend to scorch brown in direct sunlight, particularly afternoon sun from which they do not recover, so it is important to find the right balance of bright, indirect light.
+Whilst monstera can tolerate some morning sun, the leaves tend to scorch brown in direct sunlight, particularly afternoon sun, from which they do not recover, so it is important to find the right balance of bright, indirect light.

 Best Soil for Monstera (Best Potting Mix)

-I have personally found that a mix of potting soil and pine bark is best as the soil retains enough moisture to meet monstera plant’s needs whilst the pine bark creates an aerated soil structure that allows excess water to drain away easily.
+I have personally found that a mix of potting soil and pine bark is best as the soil retains enough moisture to meet the monstera plant’s needs whilst the pine bark creates an aerated soil structure that allows excess water to drain away easily.

 Monstera also grow as a hemi epiphytic vine in their natural environment with their roots growing up other trees, so the pine bark also mimics their natural growing conditions to some extent.